precisely/smart-report/README.md

 renderer.write(elements, context, stream);
 var html = stream.toString();
 ```

-### Components
+### Renderer Components

 The components argument is an object where keys are tag names, and functions render HTML.
-This is a required argument of the `Renderer` constructor and the `toHTML` function.
+This is a required argument of the `Renderer` constructors and the `toHTML` function.

 For example: